-We’re excited to share our newest workforce development initiative: the Modular Housing Construction Fundamentals (Modular Housing Readiness Pilot) program, a hands-on, industry-driven training experience designed to prepare participants for real careers in housing construction while directly contributing to Nova Scotia’s housing supply.
+We’re excited to share our newest workforce development initiative: the Modular Housing Construction Fundamentals (Modular Housing Readiness Pilot) program (MHCF)!
+This training program offers a paid, hands-on, industry-driven training experience designed to prepare participants for real careers in housing construction while directly contributing to Nova Scotia’s housing supply.

-This 18-week program integrates both the structural and finishing phases of home construction into one comprehensive learning journey.
-Participants move through a blend of classroom instruction and paid, hands-on work experience, building complete, two-bedroom, net-zero-ready modular homes from start to finish.
+The MHCF 18-week program combines both the Tiny Home Construction Fundamentals and Tiny Home Construction Finishing Fundamentals programs into a single, comprehensive learning journey.
+Participants gain classroom instruction and hands-on experience while building a complete, two-bedroom, net-zero-ready modular home from start to finish.

 A Complete, End-to-End Training Experience